Recognition of same-sex unions in Vietnam: Public opinion

+Opinion polls conducted since 2012 have reported a rising trend of support for same-sex marriage in Vietnam, making it one of the most supportive in Southeast Asia, and Asia generally.
 A survey carried out in December 2012 by the Institute for Studies of Society, Economy and Environment (iSEE) showed that 37% of Vietnam's population supported the legalization of same-sex marriage, while 58% were opposed.

-A March 2014 poll by the iSEE found that 33.7% of Vietnamese supported same-sex marriage, while 52.9% were opposed.
-41% supported recognizing same-sex cohabition or civil unions.
-The poll showed that support for same-sex marriage was higher among younger respondents, respondents who have gay friends or family members, and those who have completed higher education.
-73% of Vietnamese stated that legalising same-sex marriage would not negatively affect their families, while 20% said it would have a negative impact.
+A March 2014 poll conducted by the iSEE found that 34% of respondents supported same-sex marriage, while 53% were opposed.
+41% of respondents supported recognizing same-sex cohabitation or civil unions, and 72% believed that legalising same-sex marriage would not negatively affect their families.
+The sample size was 5,000 respondents.

 An online survey carried out by the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) from December 2015 to January 2016 found that 45% of respondents supported the legalization of same-sex marriage, while 25% opposed it.
+A 2017 survey by the Social Life Research Institute in Ho Chi Minh City showed that 51% of respondents aged 15 to 35 thought same-sex marriage should be allowed in Vietnam, while 26% were undecided and 23% disagreed.

+A June–September 2023 Pew Research Center poll showed that 65% of respondents supported same-sex marriage (30% "strongly" and 35% "somewhat"), while 30% opposed (14% "strongly" and 16% "somewhat").
+Support was highest among Buddhists and Christians at 71%, but lowest among the religiously unaffiliated at 59%.
+When divided by age, support was highest among 18–34-year-olds at 79% and lowest among those aged 35 and above at 57%.
+The survey was conducted face-to-face with a sample size of 2,255 respondents.
+This level of support was the highest among the six Southeast Asian countries polled, ahead of Thailand at 60%, Cambodia at 57%, Singapore at 45%, Malaysia at 17%, and Indonesia at 5%.

+The 2024 Viet Nam Provincial Governance and Public Administration Performance Index survey showed that public support for same-sex marriage in Vietnam has risen to 66,8% in 2024.